julienrwe/dam-documentation/src/general.md

 **CBDCs** are essentially digital versions of fiat currencies, allowing central banks to issue digital money that can be used for payments and other financial services.
 By complementing existing payment methods, **CBDCs** can help improve financial inclusivity and contribute to monetary stability by providing more flexibility.

-### How does it work in practice ?
+### How to put it into practice ?

 From your management area, you can create as many assets as you want and deploy them to the beneficiaries you choose.
-Each issued token is tracked on a private digital database that only you can access, along with the corresponding resulting data.
-Converting to digital currency, or vice versa, is a simple process that takes just a few click
+Each issued token is tracked on a private digital database that only you can access, along with the corresponding data.
+Converting from fiat to digital currency, or vice versa, is a simple process that takes just a few click.

 **Get the most out of your assets to increase their profitability and success**